joelepoel/amazon.de-to-powerpoint/README.md

-# AMAZON TO POWERPOINT

-#### Description:

-    In short:

-    This code allows you to generate a powerpoint with a title slide and one slide per product found on Amazon.
-    Every slide will be complete with an image, price, title and the specifications of the specified product.
-    You don't need to own Powerpoint to use it.

-    Before you use(one-time steps):
-    -Open headers.py and follow short instructions (user agent) -pip install the listed dependencies in requirements.txt (run: pip install -r requirements)

-    How to personalize:
-    1. in project.py, on lines 39-43, change the values to your liking
-    2. save project.py

-    How to use:
-    1. Do the steps above to make sure the code works and is personalized to your liking
-    2. Open links.txt
-    3. Paste the urls of the products you want to use in links.txt (one per line)
-    4. Save links.txt
-    5. If you want to use a logo, add a logo to the folder with the name "logo.png"
-    6. Run project.py and pick a filename
-    7. Ta-da!

-    A more detailed description of the project:

-    AMAZON TO POWERPOINT is an automatic Powerpoint generator with images, productspecifications and the titles from products sold on Amazon.de reads from a list of product urls and outputs them into a Powerpoint presentation.

-    Project.py exists out of a few functions:
-    - The "main" function prompts the user for a filename, and calls all the other functions.
-I have also put all the personalization variables here, to make it easier for the user.
-    - The "linkreader" function reads all urls in the linkts.txt file and appends them to a list
-    - The "linkchecker" function checks the validity of the given urls.
-If a link is not a valid amazon.de link, it gives a sytem exit.
-    - The "scraper" function scrapes the given urls for a product title, price and productspecifications.
-It also saves the product image to the folder.
-    - The "presentationer" function creates a Powerpoint presentation with a title slide and creates a separate slide for each scraped product.
-It also adds a logo, if given, and it saves the Powerpoint presentation as givenname.pptx, wherein givenname acts as the name you entered.
-    - The "imageremover" function removes all the images, that were scraped from the urls, from the folder.
-This way there are no leftovers and you don't have to worry about that when you use the code another time.
-"# amazon.de-to-powerpoint"
-"# amazon.de-to-powerpoint"
+AMAZON TO POWERPOINT

+Amazon to PowerPoint is an automatic PowerPoint generator that converts Amazon product pages into a formatted presentation.
+Each product gets its own slide with essential information such as product image, title, price, and specifications.
+This project allows you to generate a PowerPoint presentation without needing to own Microsoft PowerPoint.
+Before You Start (One-Time Setup)

+    Set up headers.py
+        Open headers.py and follow the instructions to set up your user agent.

+    Install Dependencies

+        Run the following command to install the necessary Python dependencies: pip install -r requirements.txt

+How to Personalize

+    Open project.py and go to lines 39-43.
+    Modify the values on those lines to match your preferences (e.g., template settings, text formatting, etc.).
+    Save the changes to project.py.

+How to Use

+    Ensure that the above one-time setup and personalization steps are complete.
+    Open links.txt and paste the URLs of the Amazon products you want to include in the presentation (one URL per line).
+    Save links.txt.
+    (Optional) If you want to include a logo in your presentation, place an image named logo.png in the project folder.
+    Run project.py and provide a filename for the PowerPoint presentation when prompted.
+    That's it!
+Your PowerPoint presentation will be generated and saved with the given filename.

+Detailed Description

+Amazon to PowerPoint reads product URLs from a list and outputs a PowerPoint presentation with a title slide and a slide for each product.
+Core Functions in project.py:

+    main function:
+    Prompts the user for a filename and coordinates the execution of the other functions.
+All customization settings are centralized here for easy modification.

+    linkreader function:
+    Reads the product URLs from links.txt and adds them to a list for processing.

+    linkchecker function:
+    Validates the URLs to ensure they are valid Amazon.de product links.
+If any link is invalid, the program exits.

+    scraper function:
+    Scrapes the specified product URLs for the product’s title, price, specifications, and image.
+The image is downloaded and saved in the project folder.

+    presentationer function:
+    Creates the PowerPoint presentation with:
+        A title slide
+        A slide for each product
+        A logo (if provided)
+        Saves the presentation with the name you enter.

+    imageremover function:
+    Cleans up the folder by removing the product images that were downloaded during the scraping process, ensuring there are no leftover files.

+Project Structure

+.
+├── headers.py          # Contains user agent setup
+├── links.txt           # List of Amazon product URLs (one per line) ├── logo.png (optional) # Logo image to be included in PowerPoint ├── project.py          # Main script to run the program ├── requirements.txt    # List of dependencies
+└── README.md           # This file

+Dependencies

+The project uses the following Python libraries:

+    requests
+    beautifulsoup4
+    python-pptx
+    Pillow
+    And others specified in requirements.txt.

+Make sure to install the dependencies with the following command:

+pip install -r requirements.txt

+Notes

+    This project is currently designed to work with Amazon.de product links.
+    Ensure you have the required permissions to scrape Amazon or any website in accordance with their terms of service.
+    The project is designed to make a simple PowerPoint presentation, and you can customize it further by modifying the code.

+License

+This project is open-source.
+You may freely use, modify, and distribute it with attribution.
+For commercial use, make sure to verify it complies with Amazon’s terms of service.
+Conclusion

+With this tool, you can easily create a PowerPoint presentation from product information on Amazon.
+Whether you're gathering product information for a presentation or just want to automate this process, this tool can save you time.